Édouard Bocher: Life

 In 1839 Édouard Bocher was made prefect for Gers, then in 1841 for Toulouse and in 1842 for Caen.
 In 1848 he stopped being prefect for Calvados and in 1849 he became deputy for that department, sitting on the right.
 He protested against the 1851 coup.
 Opposed to the Second French Empire, he and others were put in charge of dealing with the property of Louis-Philippe I and his family.

 In 1871 he was elected to represent Calvados, sitting in the centre-right group, of which he became president.
 He was senator for Calvados from 1876 to 1894, sitting on the right.

-A great book collector, he assembled a remarkable collection of rare books.
+A great book collector, he assembled an extensive collection of rare books.
 He was a close friend of Alfred de Musset, who dedicated one of his first poems to him.